 - Place room temperature butter (not melted) and sugar in a mixing bowl or stand mixer.
 Cream together with hand mixer (or stand mixer paddle attachment) for 1 minute.
 Add in eggs and vanilla and continue creaming for another 3 minutes.
 The mixture should be light and fluffy.

-- Add the salt, cornstarch, and flour and stir in gently.
+- Add the salt, cornstarch, baking powder, and flour and stir in gently.
 Do not over mix.
 Stir in your chocolate chips.

 - Scoop cookie dough into 3-4 tablespoon sized balls and place on baking sheet leaving plenty of room for them to spread.
 I typically place 6 on a pan.